 First line leadership of the hospice is provided by the Chief Executive (Mary Nash), who is charged with ensuring that the Company is run as a cost-effective and sustainable charity, whilst providing the best possible care for patients and families.
-The Chief Executive is supported by an Executive Team, which comprises the Director of Nursing and Therapies (Mairead Carr), the Clinical Director (Dr Ita Harnett), together with the Director of Fundraising and Communications (Charlene Hurley), the Director of Human Resources (Ann Dolan) and Director of Quality & Safety(Niamh McKeon).
+The Chief Executive is supported by an Executive Team, which comprises the Director of Nursing and Therapies (Mairead Carr), the Clinical Director (Dr Ita Harnett), together with, the Director of Human Resources (Ann Dolan) and Director of Quality & Safety(Niamh McKeon).
 The Executive Team is supported by a line management team, which comprises the heads of departments.